viam-modules/lorawan/README.md

 # LoRaWAN module

-LoRaWAN (Long Range Wide Area Network) is a low-power, long-range wireless protocol in which the **sensors** communicate over radio with **gateways**.
+LoRaWAN (Long Range Wide Area Network) is a low-power, long-range wireless protocol in which the **nodes** communicate over radio with **gateways**.

 For more, see the [the Viam documentation page](https://docs.viam.com/data-ai/capture-data/lorawan/).

 ## What's in this module?

-This Viam module provides models for LoRaWAN **sensors** (end devices/transmitters) as well as LoRaWAN **gateways** (receivers).
+This Viam module provides models for LoRaWAN **nodes** (end devices/transmitters) as well as LoRaWAN **gateways** (receivers).

 The LoRaWAN **node** models allow registering a LoRaWAN node with a LoRaWAN gateway.
-These models also implement Viam's Sensor GetReadings method by calling GetReadings on the gateway model and filtering the output to just the particular sensor's readings.
+These models also implement Viam's Sensor GetReadings method by calling GetReadings on the gateway model and filtering the output to just the particular nodes's readings.

 The LoRaWAN **gateway** models interface with a physical gateway device (such as the [Waveshare SX1302 LoRaWAN gateway HAT for Raspberry Pi](https://www.waveshare.com/wiki/SX1302_LoRaWAN_Gateway_HAT)) to pull all sensor readings from the gateway device and return them through Viam's Sensor [GetReadings](https://docs.viam.com/dev/reference/apis/components/sensor/#getreadings) method.